raidenwilliams/cc-research-script/README.md

 3. If you choose to upload to Firebase, the script will:
    - Connect to Firebase using your service account credentials
-   - Upload each research listing to the "research-listings" collection
+   - Upload each research listing to the collection specified in the .env
    - Create an empty "applications" subcollection for each listing

 ## Data Structure